nuodb/nuodb-helm-charts/README.md

 ## How do I install these charts?

-Just run, `helm install nuodb/<chart>`.
+To install, run `helm install nuodb/<chart>`.
 This is the default repository for NuoDB which is located at https://nuodb-charts.storage.googleapis.com/ and must be enabled to use.

 To add the charts for your local client, run the `helm repo add` command below: